readthedocs/ethicalads.io/content/posts/2021-marketing-funnel.md

 defining a "success" is trickier than it first seems.
 There are some obvious win conditions such as:

-* Advertiser prospect fills out the "contact us" form on the Advertiser page which leads to a conversion (new advertiser account and paid invoice)
+* An advertiser prospect fills out the "contact us" form on the Advertiser page which leads to a conversion (new advertiser account and paid invoice)
 * Publisher prospect fills out the "contact us" form on the Publisher page which leads to a conversion (new publisher account and approved to host paid ads)